What is Empliciti?

 What should I avoid while receiving Empliciti?

-Do not donate blood or sperm while you are using Empliciti with lenalidomide, and for 4 weeks after you stop taking it.
+Do not donate blood or sperm while you are using Empliciti with lenalidomide or pomalidomide, and for 4 weeks after you stop taking it.

 Empliciti side effects